mapping-commons/sssom/src/docs/spec-formats-tsv.md

 #### Multi-valued slots with a single value

-As an exception to the standard YAML rules regarding the serialisation of sequences, a multi-valued slot that happens to contain a single value MAY be serialised as a scalar value rather than as sequence containing only item.
+As an exception to the standard YAML rules regarding the serialisation of sequences, a multi-valued slot that happens to contain a single value MAY be serialised as a scalar value rather than as sequence containing only one item.

 For example, a `creator_id` slot with the single value `ORCID:1111-2222-3333-4444` MAY be serialised as